Hastings and Rother Samaritans

 Samaritans offers a safe place for you to talk, any time, in whatever way is best for you.

 All Samaritans branches are coordinated and supported by Samaritans Central Charity (registered charity number in England and Wales: 219432; and in Scotland: SC040604).
-You can read Samaritans Central Charity’s privacy statement here https://www.samaritans.org/privacy-statement
+You can read Samaritans Central Charity’s privacy statement on www.samaritans.org.

-Within this Privacy Statement ‘we’ and ‘us’ means Hastings and Rother Samaritans and/or Samaritans Central Charity, depending on the context.
+Within this Privacy Statement ‘we’ and ‘us’ means Samaritans our branch and/or Samaritans Central Charity, depending on the context.

 Which laws apply to us?